adhocteam/pushup/README.md

 document.
 Partial responses should not have enclosing markup such as base templates applied by the templating engine, since that would break the of the document they are being inserted into.
-Inline partials in Pushup automatically disable layouts so that partial responses have just the content they define.
+Inline partials in Pushup automatically have only the content they define.

 The ability to quickly define partials, and not have to deal with complexities like toggling off layouts, makes it easier to build enhanced hypertext sites.